 Large Insurance Provider

 As we learned more about their business issues, it became clear that each BPO would require it’s own specific customer satisfaction survey.
-This need was because each of these companies focused on a different demographic or insurance type.
-We helped our client with the complex SOW’s (statements of work) necessary to initiate the survey process with their eight BPO’s at the time.
+This requirement was because each of the companies focused on a different demographic or insurance type.
+We helped our client with the complex SOW’s (statements of work) necessary to initiate the survey process with their eight BPO’s.
 To complicate matters, each of their BPO’s managed their customer data with different systems.
 And finally, since our client is expecting new BPO’s, we needed to devise a scalable method for future surveys.

 The personalized surveys employed complex skip-logic that focused on the needs of each insured’s experience.
 To gather as much actionable data as possible in real-time, we used both inbound (at the end of a customer service call) and outbound voice surveys.
 At the end of a survey, the results were immediately fed into our client’s analytics system.